 Can upload multiple products

 Offers advanced reporting features

-Not ideal for sellers that are just looking to sell a couple of items per month since it has a paid subscription.
+Not ideal for sellers who are just looking to sell a couple of items per month since it has a paid subscription.

-As mentioned before, when selecting your selling plan consider the amount of product you want to sell.
-If less than 40, the individual plan is right for you; if it’s more, the professional plan is ideal.
+As mentioned before, when selecting your selling plan, consider the amount of products you want to sell.
+If less than 40, the individual plan is right for you.
+If it’s more, the professional plan is ideal.
 I’d only recommend the individual plan for testing.
 You can always switch your plans at any point.

 Understanding Amazon Selling Fees